|

 and Stuart Milner-Barry.

-Knox had already worked for the codebreaking unit Room 40 during World
+Knox had already worked for the codebreaking unit Room 40 during

-Zimmermann Telegram which brought the US into the war.
+the famous Zimmermann Telegram which brought the US into the war.

 Stuart Milner-Barry was a chess player and chess writer.
 Gordon Welchman

-and Alan Turing both were mathematicians from Cambridge (UK).
+and Alan Turing were both mathematicians from Cambridge (UK).

 |